xlab-uiuc/cdep-fse-ae/README.md

 ### 3.2 cDep Findings

-The found dependency cases from cDep could be found at `cDep_result`.
+The found dependency cases from cDep can be found at `cDep_result`.
 It contains the following two files:
 * `intra.csv` : Intra-component dependencies in each individual component of the Hadoop-based stack;
 * `inter.csv` : Inter-component dependencies across components of the Hadoop-based stack;